pgstef/pgstef.github.io/_posts/2020-03-02-pgbackrest_auto_select_backup.md

 ---
 layout: post
 title: pgBackRest auto-select backup
-draft: true
 ---

 [pgBackRest](http://pgbackrest.org/) is a well-known powerful backup and restore tool.

-The 2.24 version, released on February 25 introduced auto-selection of backup set on restore when time target is specified.
+The 2.24 version, released on February 25, introduced auto-selection of backup set on restore when time target is specified.
 Auto-selection is performed only when `--set` is not specified.
 If a backup set for the given target time can't be found, the latest (default) backup set will be used.